MobileSystem7/mobilesystem7.github.io/_posts/2015-03-08-a-treatise-on-risk.md

 activities performed with those parameters are much more likely to be malicious.
 These Sudanese activities pose a large unsubstantiated risk.

+It's worth saying that the typical approach to unsubstantiated risk is to build more structure and trust around authentication, to try and ensure that the person behind each activity **is** the person they claim to be.
+Unfortunately, we have seen time and again that dedicated attackers can and will gain access to desired resources despite expensive and complicated authentication measures such as MFA.
+As a result, conflating authentication and security creates a common blind spot for organizations, one that we talk about a lot: the identity gap.
+The identity gap results when authentication is the last line of defense, leaving each further action subject to no analysis.
+Monitoring unsubstantiated risk for each access goes a long way toward closing this security gap.
+Bad guys can no longer act with impunity, as every [action they take may reveal them](/blog/post/evil-twin/).

 ## Intrinsic Risk

 Intrinsic risk is the risk posed *by the identity* as a result of